vinlin24/cs35l-notebooks/week1.md

 Instead of `ls -d` running until completion and *then* running `less`, *every time* `ls -d` outputs something to the buffer, `less` can read from it and execute its program.

 ### Discussion: Shell Exercises

 1. Listing all files ended with `.html` under ~/...
 2. ...sorting it...
-3. ...and then output it intl a file `list_html.txt`:
+3. ...and then outputting it into a file named `list_html.txt`:

 ```shell
 ls ~/*html | sort > list_html.txt
 ```

 ### Shell Syntax Convention

 - Normal arguments like `a`.
 - Options `-ejh` which is also equivalent to `-e -j -h` (jamming them together is a thing you can do on Unix.

-## Emacs
+# Emacs

-Why use Emacs for things like Cloud stuff even in the modern day Terminal interfaces are simple and fast:
+**Why use Emacs for things like cloud computing even in the modern day?**

-- **Throughput** - bits per second
-- **Latency** - seconds
+Such applications are at the mercy of networking, which are orders of magnitude slower than operations on a local file system.
+Thus, they care a lot about **throughput** and **latency**, and terminal interfaces can deliver because they are simple and fast.

-### Buffers
+## Concept of Buffers

 - Emacs makes use of **buffers** to be *fast*.
 Buffers are just a bunch of text that live in RAM.
-- Emacs (editors in general) makes a clear distinction between what's *persistent* (files that are saved) and what's not (buffers).
+- Emacs (and editors in general) makes a clear distinction between what's *persistent* (files that are saved) and what's not (buffers).

-- By convention, file names starting with `.#` indicate a symbolic link to a file that is currently being edited
-- When editing a file F in Emacs:
-  - Creates a symlink `.#F` that signals other programs that file is edited
-  - Creates a `#F#`, a copy of the unsaved buffer for F (this happens due to the auto-save feature, a safety feature for in case Emacs or the computer crashes, disappears on save)
+**Buffer-related Key Binds:**
 ```
 C-x C-b                 list buffers
 C-x b <buffer name>     switch to a buffer
 ```

+### Auto-generated Files

+- By convention, file names starting with `.#` indicate a symbolic link to a file that is currently being edited by another program.
+- When editing a file `F` in Emacs:
+  - Emacs creates a symlink `.#F` that signals other programs that the file is being edited.
+  - Emacs creates a file `#F#`, a copy of the unsaved buffer for `F` as part of its auto-save feature, a safety mechanism for in case Emacs or the computer crashes.
+This file disappears on write.

+## Basic Usage

 ### Editor Navigation: Moving the Point

-> Arrow keys work too, but learning the dedicated key binds ensure that they work on all terminals and keyboards.
+**NOTE:** arrow keys (and their Shift and Ctrl variants) work too, but learning the dedicated key binds ensure that you know the key binds that are guaranteed to work on all terminals and keyboards.

 The current cursor position is called the **point**.

-Smaller strides visualized:
+**Smaller strides visualized:**
 ```
                          ^ C-p
                          |